tmcelrath/cucujoideaworldcatalog/pages/home.md

 ---
-title: The title
+title: The Cucujoidea World Catalog
-lead: Taxa from your imagination to the web
+lead: Creating the first online line catalogue of taxa of the superfamilies Cucujoidea, Erotyloidea, and Nitiduloidea.
-project: Your project
+project: The Cucujoidea World Catalog
 ---

 # {{frontmatter.title}}